kumsw/energiser-score-board/README.md

 ## Stretch goals:

-This is not currently an active project but if I had more time I would think about adding this functionality:
+This is not currently an active project but if I had more time I would loot to add this functionality:

 - Ability to sort the data on multiple scores.
 - Write more models and routes (`DELETE`, `UPDATE`).